Package Leaflet: Information for the User

 In cases of overdose involving zolpidem alone or with other central nervous system depressants (including alcohol), cases have been reported ranging from altered consciousness to coma and more severe symptoms, including death.

-In moderate cases, symptoms include: drowsiness, mental confusion, and a feeling of fatigue, exhaustion (lethargy).
-In more severe cases, symptoms may include: loss of coordination in movement (ataxia), decreased muscle tone (hypotonia), low blood pressure (hypotension), respiratory depression, cases of impaired consciousness leading to coma and more severe symptoms, including a fatal outcome.
+In moderate cases, the symptoms include: drowsiness, mental confusion, and a feeling of fatigue, exhaustion (lethargy).
+In more severe cases, the symptoms may include lack of coordination (ataxia), decreased muscle tone (hypotonia), low blood pressure (hypotension), respiratory depression, cases of deterioration of consciousness to coma, and more severe symptoms, including a fatal outcome.

 If you forget to take Zolpidem Desgen